South Indian Sambar with Green Beans and Roast Cauliflower

 Method

-3. Meanwhile remove the outer leaves of the cauliflower, cut into small florets and place on a large baking tray.
-Trim the green beans, slice into three and add to the tray along with the remaining turmeric, black onion seeds and 1 tbsp oil.
+- Place the cauliflower and the green beans on a large baking tray.
+Add the remaining turmeric, black onion seeds and 1 tbsp oil.
 Toss everything together then transfer to the oven to roast for 10 minutes or until the cauliflower and beans are charred and roasted.

 Nutrition per serving